paypal/skipto/README.md

 *  Safari -- CONTROL+0.

 ## Version History
+### Version 3.1
+* Added actions to dynamically update the list of landmarks and headers
+* Fixed bugs in 3.0

 ### Version 3.0
 * Removed id selector options, if ids are needed they could be added to the landmarks selector
 * Removed need to call initialization function